DirectShow: Features

-By default, DirectShow includes a number of filters for decoding some common media file formats such as MPEG-1, MP3, Windows Media Audio, Windows Media Video, MIDI, media containers such as AVI, ASF, WAV, some splitters/demultiplexers, multiplexers, source and sink filters, some static image filters, and minimal digital rights management (DRM) support.
+By default, DirectShow includes a number of filters for decoding some common media file formats such as MPEG-1, MP3, Windows Media Audio, Windows Media Video, MIDI, media containers such as AVI, ASF, WAV, some splitters/demultiplexers, multiplexers, source and sink filters, some static image filters, some video acceleration, and minimal digital rights management (DRM) support.
 DirectShow's standard format repertoire can be easily expanded by means of a variety of filters, enabling DirectShow to support virtually any container format and any audio or video codec.
 For example, filters have been developed for Ogg Vorbis, Musepack, and AC3, and some codecs such as MPEG-4 Advanced Simple Profile, AAC, H.264, Vorbis and containers MOV, MP4 are available from 3rd parties like ffdshow, K-Lite, and CCCP.
 Incorporating support for additional codecs such as these can involve paying the licensing fees to the involved codec technology developer or patent holder.
 Finally, there are "bridge" filters that simultaneously support multiple formats, as well as functions like stream multiplexing, by exposing the functionality of underlying multimedia APIs such as VLC.

 The amount of work required to implement a filter graph depends on several factors.
 In the simplest case, DirectShow can create a filter graph automatically from a source such as a file or URL.
 If this is not possible, the developer may be able to manually create a filter graph from a source file, possibly with the addition of a custom filter, and then let DirectShow complete the filter graph by connecting the filters together.
 At the next level, the developer must build the filter graph from scratch by manually adding and connecting each desired filter.
 Finally, in cases where an essential filter is unavailable, the developer must create a custom filter before a filter graph can be built.

 Unlike the main C API of QuickTime where it is necessary to call MoviesTask in a loop to load a media file, DirectShow handles all of this in a transparent way.
 It creates several background threads that smoothly play the requested file or URL without much work required from the programmer.
 Also in contrast to QuickTime, nothing special is required for loading a URL instead of a local file on disk – DirectShow's filter graph abstracts these details from the programmer, although recent developments in QuickTime (including an ActiveX control) have reduced this disparity.